fivethirtyeight/data/marriage/README.md

-These files contain data used in FiveThirtyEight's story on marriage trends.File names are self-explanatory.
+These files contain data used in <a href="http://fivethirtyeight.com/features/marriage-isnt-dead-yet/">FiveThirtyEight's story</a> on marriage trends.File names are self-explanatory.
 Source for all data is Decennial Census (years 1960 to 2000) and American Community Survey (years 2001-2012), via <a href="https://usa.ipums.org/usa/cite.shtml">IPUMS USA</a>.

 Except in the divorce file, figures represent share of the relevant population that has never been married (MARST == 6 in the IPUMS data).
 Note that in the story, charts generally show the share that have <i>ever</i> been married, which is simply 1 - n.
 In the divorce file, figures are share of the relevant population that is <i>currently</i> divorced, conditional on having ever been married.